What is Acid Base Titration?

 What is the colour of the universal indicator when the same concentration of 10 mL of H2SO4 is mixed with 10 mL of Mg(OH)2?

 The colour of the resulting solution of 10 mL of H2SO4 and 10 mL of Mg(OH)2 with universal indicator is green.

 Sulfuric acid (H2SO4) is a strong acid and magnesium hydroxide Mg(OH)2 is a strong base.
 Therefore, they produce a neutral salt which shows green colour on the universal indicator.

-Why does the colour of the indicator change at the endpoint of an acid base titration?
+Why does the colour of the indicator change at the endpoint of acid base titrations?